rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 #### 7.3.3 DF Event Participation Acknowledgement (on_confirm API)

-BPPs acknowledge consumer participation commitment and provide incentive estimates.
-The example below demonstrates the acknowledgment response structure.
+- BPPs acknowledge consumer participation commitment and provide incentive estimates
+- The example below demonstrates the acknowledgment response structure
-This API call is required only when BPPs need to acknowledge DF event participation.
-BPPs that do not implement DF event management MAY omit this API.
+- This API call is required only when BPPs need to acknowledge DF event participation
+- BPPs that do not implement DF event management MAY omit this API

 ```json
 {